BeyYT/BeyDos/README.md

 HOW TO USE:

--i --ipv4: The IP You Want To Attack, Nessesary for the script to work
+-i --ipv4: The IP You Want To Attack, Necessary for the script to work

--p --port: the port for the ip, if left blank defaults to 80.
+-p --port: the port for the IP, if left blank, defaults to 80.

--m --mask: mask ip, use if you want a masked attack.
+-m --mask: masks IP, use if you want a masked attack.

--h --http: enables http attack, needs argument like the rest of these
+-h --HTTP: enables HTTP attack, needs argument like the rest of these

 How To Install Tutorial:

 # Coming Soon
+z